 Massachusetts Court Rules that Medical Marijuana Patients Cannot be Fired for Pot Use

-legal when prescribed by a physician.
+In recent years, numerous states across the US have joined California in making marijuana use legal when prescribed by a physician.
 California is now one of a smaller but growing number of states that has legalized possession and use of the drug for recreational purposes as well.
 Despite the increasing amount of legal approval the drug has received nationwide, many employers continue to disapprove of pot use among their workers and fire the employees for using marijuana, even medical marijuana.
 In contrast, a Massachusetts court has ruled that workers in that state who use marijuana pursuant to a doctor’s prescription may not be fired for testing positive for marijuana use.

 Medical marijuana use cannot be basis of firing in Massachusetts